Kash’s Corner: FBI Whistleblower Goes Public; Nord Stream Pipeline Explosions; ‘CHS Corruption Cover Up Network’

 Well, and this is the thing.

-It apparently, I mean, people are saying that he's being retributed against.
+Apparently, I mean, people are saying that he's being retributed against.

 There's some kind of retribution.

-Yeah, that's outrageous, and it's also illegal.
+And it's also illegal.

 I've actually received whistleblowers in my time in government.

-And there's a federal statute on the books, the whistleblower protection act.
+And there's a federal statute on the books, the Whistleblower Protection Act.

-And what it says, in short, is if you as a government employee in any agency or department see some form of corruption, you don't have to be the expert and know it's corruption or know it's waste or know it's fraud.
+You don't have to be the expert and know it's corruption or know it's waste or know it's fraud.

-You have the right under the U.S. law, and rightly so, to come to Congress, have your identity protected and sealed, and get protections that allow you to continue to work, but specifically, as you pointed out, no retribution.
+You have the right under the US law, and rightly so, to come to Congress, have your identity protected and sealed, and get protections that allow you to continue to work, but specifically, as you pointed out, no retribution.

 The problem is that we'll unpack here tonight is the double standard of justice, the two-tier system of justice we've talked about on previous episodes, doesn't just exist in the courtroom that we've talked about endlessly when it comes to prosecutions based on politics versus evidence and law.